Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 Coolstep Mode
 ^^^^^^^^^^^^^

-In coolstep mode the stepper motor is driven with smart energy optimizations.
+In Coolstep mode the stepper motor is driven with smart energy optimizations.
 In applications with varying loads, the power consumption is automatically reduced during low load times.
 This means that less heat is generated and less cooling is necessary.